 What can students incorporate in their mind maps?
 I encourage mine to use the basics (relate it to synonyms, antonyms, and examples), but I also ask them to stretch their imaginations to incorporate visual components, categories related to the word, colors that symbolize the word, and other symbolic elements.

-Honestly, I could go on.
-And on.
-And on.
-I’m pretty passionate about both finding and creating unique vocabulary activities and outlets that are effective at increasing retention.
 Inspired and wanting more vocabulary ideas?
 Read this sister post in which I discuss five more of my favorite, brain-based vocabulary practice activities for the secondary classroom.
-Keep calm, and practice on!

-Before using any of these strategies in your classroom, you will need to establish a solid list of vocabulary words.
+Before using any of these brain-based vocabulary strategies in your classroom, you will need to establish a solid list of words.
 For some inspiration regarding how to strategically and effectively select word lists, click on over to Lauralee at Language Arts Classroom.
 She has some insights to share with you!